 In our scenario we’ll create a policy for the servers in an organization.
 To do this select the “add new policy button.

 After clicking the “Add New Policy” a “Policy Details” page will open.

 Add a name, in this case we’ll call the policy “Servers” and have them added manually.
 Add a description and select “create”

-To add members to the policy navigate to the “Add Members” tab located to the right of the “Policy Settings” tab.
+To add hosts to the policy click the “Assignment” tab located to the right of the “Settings” tab.

 Falcon provides all the necessary management tools, whether a small to medium sized business or large enterprise.